biojava/biojava.github.io/wiki/Get_source.md

 after manually removing the 2 escape characters from the log statements svn log -v --xml works fine.

-### CVS freeze

-The date for the final CVS freeze will be announced several days before the freeze.
-Early warnings on the biojava mailing lists should give enough time for all developers to commit their current developments.

-After the CVS freeze we will also do a (minor) BioJava release.
-This will be BioJava version 1.5.1

-### Final migration to SVN

-waiting for CVS freeze first.

 ### how future checkouts might look like